-- July PharmCAS opens and interested candidates may access the online application - September to May Interview days held - May Pharmacy Program application (PharmCAS) deadline (unless otherwise notified) - May Final Admissions decisions made; waitlist established - August Orientation and Pharmacy Program classes begin
+- July PharmCAS opens and interested candidates may access the online application - September to June Interview days held - May/June Pharmacy Program application (PharmCAS ) deadline - May/June Final Admissions decisions made, waitlist established - August Orientation and Pharmacy Program classes begin to continue the evaluation of candidates.
+Within two weeks of the completed interview, each candidate receives an admission status (accept, committee hold, or denial).

 The Pharmacy Program uses a rolling admissions process.
 Application evaluations begin after the PharmCAS application is submitted.
 Completed admission files are forwarded to the Admissions committee and faculty for review.
 Qualified candidates are invited for an on-campus, or virtual, interview.
-Interview days will be held to continue the evaluation of candidates.
-Within two weeks of the completed interview, each candidate receives an admission status (accept, committee hold, or denial).
+Interview days will be held